-As a budding audio archivist, vinyl DJ of experimental music, field recordist, and musician, Steve Peters (musician and founder of MMW) recognized this project would be of particular interest to me.
+As a budding audio archivist, Steve Peters (musician and founder of MMW) recognized this project would be of particular interest to me.
 He founded the index in October 2015 and subsequently passed it off to me in December of 2015.

 Currently, I am pursuing my master’s degree in library and information sciences with the intent of becoming a professional audio archivist.
 That being said, it may therefore take me longer to reply to your submission emails.
 Thank you for your patience with me!

 This index is run exclusively by me, Megan Mitchell, out of the labor of love.
 I pay certain monthly fees out of pocket for the maintenance of the website and the domain.
 If you have benefited from this website and wish to support what I do, please consider donating to the maintenance of this page.

 - I compose experimental electronic music under the name, Cruel Diagonals.
 I do live performance, music production, and film scoring projects under this moniker.

 - I’m a classically- and jazz-trained vocalist with 15+ years of experience.

 - I’ve been known to spin my records out as DJ Degenerate, though my primary focus is now making music.